wpbrown/oakproxy/README.md

 ## Mitigation

 The service account should always be configured for *constrained* delegation.
-This limits OAKProxy's ability to impersonate users only to a list of services maintained by a privileged user such as a Domain Admin.
+This limits OAKProxy's ability to impersonate users only to a list of services maintained by a privileged user such as a Domain Admin or service admins in the case of resource-based constrained delegation.

 Using a gMSA is recommended to limit the potential for abuse of abuse of the privileged service account.
 This applies to all privileged service accounts, not just OAKProxy.